chrisemunt/mg-dbx-bdb/README.md

 More will be written about the aims and rationale for this project in due course.
 In the meantime, what follows in this section is a brief description of the functionality provided by this Node.js add-on module.

 There are two parts to this project.
-Firstly, simple synchronous and asynchronous access to Berkeley DB B-Tree storage using either integer or string based keys and, secondly, a Berkeley DB based emulation of the M database storage model.
+Firstly, simple synchronous and asynchronous access to Berkeley DB and/or LMDB B-Tree storage using either integer or string based keys.
+Secondly, an emulation of the M database storage model is layered on top of these two B-Tree storage solutions.

 ### Berkeley DB Mode